abby1635/CS30/Pure Java/Hello World and Java Doc/README.md

 - int num = Integer.parseInt ( input );
 3. This program reminds students about how to create a procedure in a class that is called anytime it is needed

+CAUTION: need to explain purpose of program is to evaluate user input for specific user feedback

 Future - Hello World Exercises (Below)
 Future - Fundamentals Exercises by mixing in arrays (Below)